course-details-portlet

 Further on evaluation

-All mandatory assignments must be approved to get access to the examination.
+• All mandatory assignments must be approved before students can access the final examination.

 Specific conditions